 Amtrak train tickets are sold in a unique manner that is great for early-bird travelers who buy their tickets well in advance.
-Instead of having a fluctuating price matrix like most airlines use, Amtrak instead sells tickets in 'buckets', with the lowest fares selling first.
-Once the allotted amount of tickets for that price in the 'bucket' are sold out, the next 'bucket' with a higher ticket price is opened up.
+Instead of having a fluctuating price matrix like most airlines use, Amtrak instead sells tickets in 'buckets,' with the lowest fares selling first.
+Once the allotted amount of tickets for that price in the 'bucket' is sold out, the next 'bucket' with a higher ticket price is opened up.

 You can buy an Amtrak train ticket up to 11 months in advance.
 And since the cheap tickets on the popular days and routes go the quickest, it's best to book your travel as soon as possible.

-Amtrak even has savings for all the way up until 2 weeks in advance.
+Amtrak even has savings for all the way up until two weeks in advance.
 It is still possible to save up to 25% off your Amtrak ticket if you book 14 days in advance.

 The best way to purchase your Amtrak train ticket is online via Amtrak.com.
 Or you can use the Amtrak mobile app.
 But if you are old school, or just like interacting with a human being, you can still purchase your ticket from the ticket counter at any Amtrak station.

 Amtrak's free rewards program is a great way to earn free class upgrades, discounts on hotels and car rentals, and access to travel coupons.
 The program is free to join and it only takes a few minutes to become a member.

 Even if you don't travel on Amtrak regularly, it's a good idea to sign up for Guest Rewards because any points you earn will not expire as long as there is activity on your account within a 2-year period.

 3. Check Out All Seating/Schedule Options Before You Buy Your Ticket

 There are a number of different seating options available to you on your Amtrak train trip.
 These include Coach, Business, First Class (on select trains), and Sleeper Cars.
 And there are a number of different sleeper car options as well.